xavidop/dialogflow-cx-cli/README.md

 ---

-`cxcli` is a tool that helps Dialogflow CX users to test their projects and interact with them in multiple ways.
+`cxcli` is a command-line tool that helps Dialogflow CX users test their agents and interact with them in various ways.
-It is useful for your day-today taks or if you want to integrate it in your favorite CI.
+It is useful for your day-to-day tasks or if you want to integrate it with your favorite CI tool.

-This CLI also has text-to-speech and speech-to text capabilities allowing the interaction with Google Cloud Platform APIs.
+This CLI also allows you to interact with the [text-to-speech](/tts) and [speech-to text](/stt) APIs in Google Cloud.

 ---